“Let the teachers teach” – Salesforce for teachers

 The education sector in Finland has encountered shifting demands time and again – during the past 50 years, there have been several takes on what, why, and how students should learn.
 The speed and scale of change have been unforeseen in recent years due to shifting policy, renewed curriculum, decreasing funding, and the pandemic.

-I personally think that the education sector and society can not afford to lose qualified teachers.
+I think that the education sector and society can not afford to lose qualified teachers.
 Quality education is and should be valued more than ever.
-So as a former teacher and present-day Salesforce consultant, I was curious to find out what kind of answers Salesforce and specifically Education Cloud could offer to enhance the teachers’ employee experience during rapid change.
+So as a former teacher and present-day Salesforce consultant, I was curious to find out what kind of solutions Salesforce, specifically Education Cloud, could offer to enhance the teachers’ employee experience during rapid change.

 Let the teachers teach